EXPLAINER-How many Palestinians have died in Gaza war and how will the counting continue? | Law-Order

 But Omar Hussein Ali, director of the Ramallah ministry's emergency operations centre, said that of the four officials who ran the Shifa data centre, one died in an air strike that hit the hospital while the other three went missing when Israeli forces seized the premises as an alleged Hamas hideout.
 "The kind of casualty recording required to understand what's going on is getting harder.
 Information infrastructure, the health systems that existed, are being systematically destroyed," said Hamit Dardagan of Iraq Body Count, set up during the U.S.-led invasion and occupation of Iraq.

+Dardagan's organisation has also been trying to keep track of Gaza casualties, using the health ministry data and monitoring social media and other media reports of deaths.
 Since a one-week truce collapsed on Dec.
 1, casualty updates that had generally been issued daily have become irregular.
-The last update from Gaza's health ministry came on Monday from spokesperson Ashraf Al-Qidra, raising the death toll to 15,899.
-He did not hold his regular news conference on Tuesday.
-He did not issue a statement for about 48 hours, until late on Wednesday, when he sent a WhatsApp message to journalists that did not include a daily casualty report but said Al-Ahli al-Arabi Hospital in Gaza City was overwhelmed with casualties and "the wounded are bleeding to death".
-Reuters was unable to immediately verify the report.
+The last update from Gaza's health ministry came on Thursday from spokesperson Ashraf Al-Qidra, raising the death toll to 17,177.
+Some 350 of the dead had been killed in the past 24 hours.

-Only two ministry piecemeal reports adding to the death toll have been issued, based on the number of bodies brought to two hospitals - 43 on Tuesday, 73 on Wednesday.
+Al-Qidra, who had been out of contact for almost two days earlier in the week, spoke at a brief news conference from Nasser Hospital in south Gaza, where earlier in the day medics tried to treat badly wounded young children, women and men.
 Palestinian Health Minister Mai al-Kaila said on Tuesday Gaza's health services were in a "disastrous" state, with over 250 staff killed and at least 30 arrested by Israeli forces.
-ARE THE PUBLISHED CASUALTY NUMBERS COMPREHENSIVE?

-No, experts told Reuters.
-"Our monitoring suggests that the numbers provided by the Ministry of Health may be under-reporting as they do not include fatalities who did not reach hospitals or may be lost under the rubble," the U.N. human rights office spokesperson said.
+HOW CREDIBLE ARE THE CASUALTY FIGURES TO DATE?
+Pre-war Gaza had robust population statistics - from a 2017 census and more recent U.N. surveys - and well-functioning health information systems better than in most Middle East countries, public health experts told Reuters.

-"It is a logical assumption that the numbers being reported are underestimated, are low," said Nathaniel Raymond, Executive Director of the Humanitarian Research Lab at the Yale School of Public Health, who has worked on death counts in armed conflict and natural disasters for more than 20 years.
-The PA's Oct.
-26 report said at least 1,000 bodies could not be recovered or brought to morgues, citing families interviewed by its Gaza staff - a clear and plausible example of the impact of war "on data capture and reporting", the Lancet article read.
+Oona Campbell, professor at the London School of Hygiene and Tropical Medicine, said Palestinian health authorities have longstanding credibility with their methods of maintaining baseline statistics and tracking deaths in general, not just during times of war.
+U.N. agencies rely on them.
+"Palestinian data collection capabilities are professional and many ministry staff have been trained in the United States.
+They work hard to ensure statistical fidelity," said Yale University's Raymond.

 "There was a distinct peak among men aged 30–34 years, possibly reflecting combatant or civilian exposures (e.g., first responders at bomb sites, journalists, and people going out to seek water and food for their families)," it said.
 COULD DEATH TOLLS NOW BECOME A CASUALTY OF WAR?